Morgan +4

-The Morgan Plus 4 (or +4) is an automobile produced by the Morgan Motor Company.
+The Morgan Plus 4 is a sports car produced by the Morgan Motor Company.
 It is a more powerful and, in the case of the earlier cars, a slightly longer version of the company's previous 4/4 model.
 Plus 4 production ran from 1950 to 1969.
 It was revived in 1985 and filled the gap between the 4/4 and the Plus 8 until 2000.
 It was again produced from 2005 until it was replaced in 2020 by the "all new" Plus Four built on a bonded aluminium platform.

 History

+First series

 After World War II Morgan re-introduced their 4/4 model fitted with a 1267 cc Standard engine.
 This continued in production until it was replaced by the larger Plus 4 announced at the 1950 Earl's Court Motor Show.
 The Plus 4 at its introduction was fitted with a 2088 cc Standard Vanguard engine installed on a widened and strengthened 4/4 chassis with a wheelbase lengthened by 4 in.
 Hydraulic brakes, initially all drum, were fitted for the first time on a Morgan.